NuITTake/simple-level-log/README.md

 # simple-level-log

-Super lightweight easy to use Javascript/Node.js package to write an applicaiton logs using varing level of detail.
-Like many other popular packages log level can be set as per your applicaiton need.
-However this package also allow you to selectively turn on or off each log method.
+Super lightweight easy to use JavaScript/Node.js package to write an application logs using varying level of detail.
+Like many other popular packages log level can be set as per your application need.
+However, this package also allows you to selectively turn on or off each log method.

 ### Installing